AssociationOfTechnologySchools/governing_docs/required_definitions.md

 In an effort to increase transparency and consistency amongst its participants, the ATS requires that each of its member organizations clarify how they calculate important, key performance indicators.
-This is especially important in the area of reporting job outcomes of each member organizations' graduates.
+This is especially vital in the area of reporting job outcomes of each member organizations' graduates.

 Each member of the Association of Technology Schools must publish on a publicly accessible section of their website definitions for the following terms: